Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - features which are present in Unstable release or on Github but not yet in the publicly available testing release:
   *- allow for .sms sound specific for AI trains. see http://www.elvastower.com/forums/index.php?/topic/29878-specific-sound-for-ai-trains/page__view__findpost__p__295008
-  (PR #896); event numbers changed from 32n to 33n for compatibility with Testing release *- Additional parameters for Cruise Control, see https://blueprints.launchpad.net/or/+spec/additional-cruise-control-parameters (PR #839)
-  *- Auto-save, by roeter, see https://www.elvastower.com/forums/index.php?/topic/35870-auto-save/page__view__findpost__p__280206 (PR #891)
+  (PR #896); event numbers changed from 32n to 33n for compatibility with Testing release *- Auto-save, by roeter, see https://www.elvastower.com/forums/index.php?/topic/35870-auto-save/page__view__findpost__p__280206 (PR #891)
   *- Signal Function OPP_SIG_ID_TRAINPATH, by roeter, see https://www.elvastower.com/forums/index.php?/topic/37572-proposed-new-signal-function-opp-sig-id-trainpath/page__view__findpost__p__302318 (PR #892)
-  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Train car operations UI window, by mbm-OR, see http://www.elvastower.com/forums/index.php?/topic/37062-proposal-f9-train-operations/page__view__findpost__p__301151 (PR #882)
-  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Consolidated wind simulation, by James Ross (PR #799) *- Avoid pulsing graphics part 2, by James Ross, see https://www.elvastower.com/forums/index.php?/topic/37592-lags-by-mg-with-route-24-gb/ (PR #952)
+  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Consolidated wind simulation, by James Ross (PR #799) *- Avoid pulsing graphics part 2, by James Ross, see https://www.elvastower.com/forums/index.php?/topic/37592-lags-by-mg-with-route-24-gb/ (PR #952)
-  *- fix pantographs on unpowered cars, by cesarBLG (PR #962) *- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/29798-openclose-doors-in-ai-trains/page__view__findpost__p__310272 AI train starts with open doors
+  *- fix pantographs on unpowered cars, by cesarBLG (PR #962) *- Bug fix for https://www.elvastower.com/forums/index.php?/topic/29798-openclose-doors-in-ai-trains/page__view__findpost__p__310272 AI train starts with open doors (PR #974)
-  *- NEW: Fix Trackviewer crash on big zoom value  (master PR  #959 by Fred-si) *- NEW: Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill)
+  *- Fix Trackviewer crash on big zoom value  (master PR  #959 by Fred-si) *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- NEW: merge Downloading route content (Github, zip) second part branch, by sweiland (PR #980)
+- NEW: multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/

 Info about content of the various PR to the Unstable release can be found here